-If you are running a booth, some trade-show-specific materials include:
+If you're running a booth, some trade-show-specific materials include:

-In addition to these more specific items, you’ll want to have everything handy that we covered for the other two event types.
+In addition to these more specific items, you’ll want to have everything handy that we covered for conferences and meetups.
 It’s always good to have sharable takeaway materials to hand out to people who are hesitant to give their own contact information.

-All the preparation is done, and now it is time to meet with people and gather their contact info.
-You’ve already decided who you’re going to try to meet, and you have your materials ready, so now you should meet, pitch, and try to set up a meeting.
+All the preparation is done, and now it's time to meet with people and gather their contact information.
+You’ve already decided broadly who you’re trying to speak with, and you have your materials ready, so now you should meet, pitch, and try to set up a meeting with them.

-This simple four-step process will get you in the door with any type of lead, build rapport, and give you a good chance of getting their contact information.
-Improvise depending on the lead, as it is always important to meet them where they are.
-If your lead is engaging in conversation with you before you get to ask your questions, focus on what they are saying and get a good conversation going.
+This simple four-step process will get you in the door with any type of lead, build rapport, and give you a good chance of getting their contact info.
+Improvise depending on the lead, as it's important to meet them where they are.
+If your lead is engaging in conversation with you before you get to ask your questions, focus on what they're saying and get a good conversation going.

 Now that you know how to network, we’ll go into detail on how it can benefit your business.
 Each of the five major benefits extends far past the meetings you have and the leads you generate.
 Let’s go over exactly how they benefit you now and how they’ll make you a better salesperson in the long run.